onsi/ginkgo/docs/index.md

 Now Ginkgo will walk the file tree and search for spec suites.
 It will compile any it finds and run them.

-When there are multiple suites to run Ginkgo attempts to compile the suites in parallel but **always** runs them sequentially.
+When there are multiple suites to run, Ginkgo attempts to compile the suites in parallel but **always** runs them sequentially.
 You can control the number of parallel compilation workers using the `ginkgo --compilers=N` flag, by default Ginkgo runs as many compilers as you have cores.

 Ginkgo provides a few additional configuration flags when running multiple suites.